nicholas-johnson/nicholasjohnson.com/src/pages/angularjs-course/animation.md

 ---
 title: "Animation - AngularJS Exercise"
 section: "angular"
-exercise: "animation"
+slug: "animation"
+course: angularJsCourse
-layout: "exercise"
+layout: ../../layouts/Course.astro
 ---

 # Animation with transitions

 ## Upshot

-* To make $ngAnimate work, you must download the ng_animate.js module from <http://angularjs.org>.
+- To make $ngAnimate work, you must download the ng_animate.js module from <http://angularjs.org>.
 Include it in your main app module to make it available.
-* The ng_animate service automatically hooks into any CSS elements animations or transitions applied to the element.
+- The ng_animate service automatically hooks into any CSS elements animations or transitions applied to the element.
 It causes enter end leave events to happen on a timeout, allowing you to apply CSS effects.

 ## Transitions